The British Psychological Society is extremely proud that the UK has been chosen as a host for the European Semester of

 During the six month period in which they play host to the European Semester, member countries are expected to organise numerous events and meetings, welcome visiting delegates and colleagues from other associations, and promote materials and information on both current and historical developments within psychology, both at home and abroad.

 For more information on the the UK's period hosting the European Semester of Psychology please consult the tabs below.

-Between January and July 2018 the BPS is hosting a number of events for the various divisions which make up the Society, each of which will consider how best to promote increased cooperation and collaboration with other associations across Europe.
+Between January and July 2018 the BPS held a number of events for the various divisions which make up the Society, considering how best to promote increased cooperation and collaboration with other associations across Europe.

 10-12 January, Stratford Upon Avon